Janhavi Acharekar: Career

 It was a finalist in the Travel Guide category at Foreword Magazine's Book Of The Year Awards (BOTYA, USA).
 A condensed version, Moon Spotlight Goa, was published in 2010.
 She was a special contributor to the travel guide Driving Holidays Across India by Outlook Traveller.

 Acharekar is a freelance travel writer and arts journalist.
 She is a contributing editor at Conde Nast Traveller India (8) and writes book reviews and features for The Hindu.
 Her articles have appeared in The Statesman, The Times of India, Biblio, Vancouver Sun, and other publications.
 She has also curated several literary festivals in India and written two books for children (9).

-Acharekar was awarded the Charles Wallace Visiting Writer's Fellowship at the University of Stirling in 2009.She was declared one of nine prominent Mumbai residents of the year by Asian Age (10) for her writing, in the same year.
+Acharekar was awarded the Charles Wallace Visiting Writer's Fellowship at the University of Stirling in 2009.
+She was declared one of nine prominent Mumbai residents of the year by Asian Age (10) for her writing, in the same year.

 She has also been invited to writing residencies at Sangam House in Pondicherry, H.A.L.D. in Denmark, and to the International Writers' and Translators' House in Ventspils, Latvia.
 An occasional curator of literary festivals, she has curated/ co-curated the Kala Ghoda, Crossword and Celebrate Bandra litfests in Mumbai.
 She was the founder-curator of Lit.mus, a multi-disciplinary litfest in Bangalore.

+In 2023, she was awarded a stipend-funded fellowship of three months in Germany at the renowned Foundation Künstlerdorf Schöppingen.
+The residency program that hosts international writers, visual artists, and composers was started in 1989 and is funded by the state of North Rhine-Westphalia and its Kunststiftung NRW.
+The foundation has more than a thousand applicants per year, the process is highly selective.